 We are living in interesting times.
-I wrote last week about the recent market correction.
+I wrote last week about the recent mutual fund market correction.
 Turns out that more action happened last week.

 Will the market fall further?

 No one knows.
 Market Cap to GDP ratio is 77% now.
 It was 96% in January.
 During the 2008 crisis, it fell all the way to 64%.
 This seems to indicate that we are in a bear market.